 The Banff Centre's Jenny Belzberg Theatre Upgrades with Meyer Sound

-"We believe we were the first to have Meyer Sound loudspeakers in Canada, and we've benefitted from the consistently high quality of their products in many of our other venues ever since."
+"We believe we were the first to have Meyer Sound loudspeakers in Canada, and have benefitted from the consistently high quality of their products in many of our other venues ever since."

 BANFF, ALBERTA: Since opening in 1933, the Banff Centre has rarely cancelled programs or public events.
 But while the pandemic has forced this renowned Canadian institution to restrict public gatherings and cancel in-person classes, that hasn’t stopped them from upgrading the audio infrastructure with a new surround system from Meyer Sound in the recently renovated Jenny Belzberg Theatre.